jeftegoes/AwsOverview/AWS KMS.md

 ## 2.5.
 Envelope Encryption

-- KMS Encrypt API call has a limit of 4 KB
+- KMS Encrypt API call has a limit of 4 KB.
-- If you want to encrypt >4 KB, we need to use Envelope Encryption
+- If you want to encrypt >4 KB, we need to use Envelope Encryption.
-- The main API that will help us is the GenerateDataKey API
+- The main API that will help us is the GenerateDataKey API.
 - **Anything over 4 KB of data that needs to be encrypted must use the Envelope Encryption == GenerateDataKey API.**

-## 2.6.
+### 2.5.1.
 Encryption SDK

 - The AWS Encryption SDK implemented Envelope Encryption for us.
 - The Encryption SDK also exists as a CLI tool we can install.
 - Implementations for Java, Python, C, JavaScript.
 - Feature - Data Key Caching:
-  - re-use data keys instead of creating new ones for each encryption.
+  - Re-use data keys instead of creating new ones for each encryption.
   - Helps with reducing the number of calls to KMS with a security trade-off.
   - Use LocalCryptoMaterialsCache (max age, max bytes, max number of messages).

-### 2.6.1. diagram
+### 2.5.2.
+Diagram

 - The SDK encrypts the data encryption key and stores it (encrypted) as part of the returned ciphertext.

-## 2.7.
+## 2.6.
 API Summary

 - **Encrypt:** encrypt up to 4 KB of data through KMS.
 - **GenerateDataKey**